Cathy Kreisel, LCSW, PMH-C

-Are you feeling sad or depressed?
+Are you or your partner feeling sad or depressed?

-Do you feel anxious or panicky?
+Do you or your partner feel anxious or panicky?

 You're pregnant or just gave birth and you're wondering why you're feeling sad, anxious or depressed when it's supposed to be the happiest time of your life.
 The reality of becoming a parent can look dramatically different from what you may have expected.
 During pregnancy and after delivery of your child, you and your partner go through a huge adjustment and may experience a range of emotions.
 This can be a challenging time for you both.
-Maternal Mental Health Disorders are the most common complication of child birth yet it's rarely talked about.
+Perinatal Mental Health Disorders are the most common complication of child birth yet it's rarely talked about.

 Perinatal Mood and Anxiety Disorders

 Perinatal Mood and Anxiety Disorders (PMADs) is common and effects 15-20% or 1 in 7 women during pregnancy or within a year after giving birth.
 PMADs is not just Postpartum Depression.
 It includes Postpartum Anxiety, Postpartum Obsessive Compulsive Disorder, Postpartum Traumatic Stress Disorder and Postpartum Psychosis.
 PMADs can be easily missed because many of the symptoms overlap with the expected changes during the postpartum period.
 PMADs are highly treatable, however, if left untreated can have lasting effects on the fetus, newborn, developing child and family.